zackboll/opencv_core_ada/README.md

 The long-term goal is broad coverage of **portable, user-facing OpenCV Core functionality**.

-Literal wrapping of every symbol under OpenCV's `core` source tree is not currently a goal.
+Literal wrapping of every symbol under OpenCV's `core` source tree is not a goal.

-The following OpenCV implementation/backend surfaces are expected to remain out of scope unless a concrete need appears:
+The following implementation/backend surfaces are expected to remain out of scope unless a concrete need appears:

 - HAL implementation interfaces;
 - SIMD/intrinsics internals;